A shared digital assistant for the public sector

 Phase 2

-- Funded by Vinnova
+- Funded by partners and Vinnova

 Phase 3